 This common-sense step would increase accountability and ensure all public officials are committed to making government more efficient and effective.

 After all, isn’t that a goal around which we should all be able to unite?

 Kingston serves the 1st Congressional District of Georgia, which includes Liberty and Long counties.
-He also is running for the U.S. Senate.
+He is also running for the U.S. Senate.